-As we approach Earth Day 2016, it seems appropriate to spend time discussing strategies that not only benefit corporate bottom lines but also the environment.
 Regardless of your industry, reducing the amount of paper used to drive activities in the organization will generate positive outcomes, some obvious and some not so obvious.
-Either way, under most circumstances, less paper will create simpler processes and less waste which clearly benefits the organization and the environment.
+Under most circumstances, less paper contributes toward simpler processes and fewer waste.
+This has a clear benefit on the organization, which is why you need to turn to paperless manufacturing software like VKS.

 Data and information collection & sharing happens real time allowing for predictability and quick response to quality issues